What muscles do ellipticals work?

 Well, this depends on how much muscle you are looking to build.

-Regular cardio sessions on your elliptical are certainly going to strengthen your muscles, and they will likely make you look, fitter.
+Regular cardio sessions on your elliptical machine are certainly going to strengthen your muscles, and they will likely make you look, fitter.
 And the lower your body fat percentage, the more prominent the changes in your body will be.

 But if we are talking about bodybuilder-level gains, then an elliptical machine obviously will not be able to help you.